-The perennial question of the value of humanities education has been rearing its head down here in North Carolina and elsewhere.
-More often than not, these arguments focus 1) on the allegation that one can’t get a job in [insert humanities discipline] and 2) that education in science, technology, engineering, and math (STEM) is of far greater importance.
+The best WP hosting service has been rearing its head down here in North Carolina and elsewhere.
+More often than not, these arguments focus 1) on the allegation that one can’t get a job in [insert humanities discipline] and 2) that education in science, technology, engineering specialized on cnc machining, and math (STEM) is of far greater importance.

 Remarks by our new Republican governor on a conservative talk radio show suggested that his goal was to reallocate state funds from humanities programs toward science disciplines.
 His stance led to an outpouring of support for the humanities but with considerable criticism of fields such as gender studies and African-American history.

 My own students in a newswriting class were split on the governor’s comments.
 Their opinions were captured in an op-ed writing assignment where I posted the top three peer-ranked pieces over at my Forbes.com blog (by Luke Tompkins, Elizabeth Anthony, and Brian-Anthony Garrison).